 The Immigration and Nationality Act (INA) provides nonimmigrant visa status for a citizen of a country with which the United States maintains a treaty of commerce and navigation.
 The citizen must be coming to the United States to carry on substantial trade, including trade in services or technology, principally between the United States and the treaty country.
 They may also be coming to develop and direct the operations of an enterprise in which they have invested, or are in the process of investing, a substantial amount of capital.

-Treaty Trader - Requirements
+E-2 Visa - Requirements

 - The applicant must be a citizen of a treaty country;